Organ donation in Ireland: New proposed legislation

-The Minister for Health, Simon Harris, has said "that the proposed opt-out system would encourage people to discuss their intentions regarding organ donation with their next-of-kin."
+Former Minister for Health, Simon Harris, has said "that the proposed opt-out system would encourage people to discuss their intentions regarding organ donation with their next-of-kin."
+The bill also aims to ensure that "no hospital post-mortem examination should be carried out, and no tissue retained, for any purpose whatsoever without authorisation".

 The "opt-out" approach is currently used in many other countries including Spain and Belgium.
 In Spain, the system has proved very effective; the organ donation rates are around 35 per million people in 2012, compared to 17 in the UK.